bluerock-io/fm-ci/fm-demo/skeleton/README.md

 `rocq-bluerock-cpp-demo/proof/basic/main_cpp_proof.v`, the proof for `rocq-bluerock-cpp-demo/proof/basic/main.cpp`.

-To step through `fm-docs` examples, you will also need to build `fm-docs` via the following command in the same prompt.
+To step through `fm-docs` examples, you might also need to (re)build `fm-docs` via the following command in the same prompt.
 ```
 cd fm-docs; pip3 install -r python_requirements.txt; ./core-build.sh
 ```

-You be able to access the docs under `fm-docs/sphinx/_build/html/index.html`
+You will be able to access the docs under `fm-docs/sphinx/_build/html/index.html`.

 **Warning**: updating the VsCoq extension is not supported.